Wellstar Douglas Medical Center Nursing

 - Eight AJC Celebrate Nursing Honorees – 2020

-2020 GHA AwardsWellstar Douglas Hospital won second place in the Hospitals With 100-299 Beds Category for its project titled “Reductions of Both Central Line-Associated Bloodstream Infections (CLABSI) & Catheter-Associated Urinary Tract Infections (CAUTI) Within the Intensive Care Unit.”
+2020 GHA AwardsWellstar Douglas won second place in the Hospitals With 100-299 Beds Category for its project titled “Reductions of Both Central Line-Associated Bloodstream Infections (CLABSI) & Catheter-Associated Urinary Tract Infections (CAUTI) Within the Intensive Care Unit.”
 The project reduced the number of CLABSIs and CAUTIs in the intensive care unit.
-Wellstar Douglas Hospital also won third place in the same category for its project titled “The Clinical Nurse Leader: Improving Heart Failure Patient Outcomes.”
+Wellstar Douglas also won third place in the same category for its project titled “The Clinical Nurse Leader: Improving Heart Failure Patient Outcomes.”
 The project improved care and reduce length of stay for heart failure patients.

-2022 GHA AwardsWellstar Douglas Hospital won first place in the Hospitals with 100-299 Beds Category for its project titled “Establishing a Nurse-Driven Mobility Protocol in Medical ICU."
-Wellstar Douglas Hospital won third place in the Hospitals with 100-299 Beds Category for its project titled "Increasing Patient Monitoring and Titration Compliance of Intravenous Cardiovascular Medications."
+2022 GHA AwardsWellstar Douglas won first place in the Hospitals with 100-299 Beds Category for its project titled “Establishing a Nurse-Driven Mobility Protocol in Medical ICU."
+Wellstar Douglas won third place in the Hospitals with 100-299 Beds Category for its project titled "Increasing Patient Monitoring and Titration Compliance of Intravenous Cardiovascular Medications."

 Pathway to Excellence Designation

-In April of 2020, Wellstar Douglas Hospital achieved Pathway to Excellence Designation.
+In April of 2020, Wellstar Douglas Medical Center achieved Pathway to Excellence Designation.
 The Pathway designation is a global credential that highlights Wellstar Douglas’ commitment to creating a healthy work environment where nurses feel empowered and valued.
 Wellstar Douglas’ nurses are an integral part of the healthcare team, with a voice in policy and practice.
 Pathway nurses are engaged, resulting in higher job satisfaction, reduced turnover, improved safety, and better patient outcomes.
-As a Pathway organization, Wellstar Douglas Hospital leads the effort to enhance quality of care, patient and nursing safety, and the future of healthcare delivery.
+As a Pathway organization, Wellstar Douglas leads the effort to enhance quality of care, patient and nursing safety, and the future of healthcare delivery.

 Nursing Excellence Award Winners 2021Nightingale Nurse: Belinda Jordan Preceptor: Amanda Hargis Partner in Practice: Dr. Ramin Saghafi Shooting Star: Ashley Seman